Robinsons Magnolia: Main Mall

 Main mall was opened on August 13, 2012.
 It has total of seven floors.
 (4 floors with 1 mezzanine and 2 basement levels for parking).
 It was connected with the expansion wing.

 New Wing

-The New Wing contains new MovieWorld, the Public Eater, and the Capilla de San Lorenzo, a Roman Catholic chapel.
-Construction of the New Wing began on September 2016 and it was opened on September 20, 2019.
+The New Wing contains brand new MovieWorld cinemas, a food hall managed by Tasteless Food Group named Public Eatery, and the Capilla de San Lorenzo, a Roman Catholic chapel.
+Construction of the New Wing began in September 2016 and it was opened on September 20, 2019.

 Plaza

 The Magnolia Residences

 The Magnolia Residences is a complex of four residential towers adjacent to Robinsons Magnolia.
 It is made of two 38-storey and two 36-storey residential towers.

 Expansion

 In 2017, a six-level new wing was constructed adjacent to the Main Mall.
 It was opened to the public on September 20, 2019.
 The Plaza was redeveloped and the water feature was removed.
 The new expansion wing contains four new cinemas including a VIP theater, a family amusement center and a chapel.
 Atop the new wing is a five-level BPO office space.